 The first step in claiming your loved one’s death benefit is to look through their records for information on the policy.
 It’s helpful to have a complete copy of the policy when filing your claim, but this is not entirely necessary.
 Bank statements, updates from the insurance company via mail, and tax documents can all help you gather information about the policy.
 Employers may also have documentation on any group life insurance policies that were purchased as part of an employee benefit plan.
 If nothing else, you should at least know which insurance company to contact.

-If you’re not sure whether your loved one had life insurance to begin with, there are several options available (see our previous blog post).
+If you’re not sure whether your loved one had life insurance to begin with, there are several options available.
 For instance, the National Association of Insurance Commissioners (NAIC) runs a “Policy Locator Service” in which the NAIC will contact insurance companies on your behalf.
 You can also pay private companies such as Policy Inspector to speak directly with insurers and search for a missing policy.

 Step 2: Contact the life insurance company

 The next step is to contact the insurance company directly and let them know that the insured has passed away.
 In order to locate the policy, they will need the insured’s date of birth and social security number, and/or the policy number.
 They will then send you claim forms and tell you which documents they need to have before processing your claim.
 If the policy is through an employer, contact the employer’s human resources or benefits department with the information instead of contacting the insurer.

 The sooner you fill out the claim forms, the sooner the insurance company can process the claim.
 If you need the death benefit as soon as possible, you’ll want to fill out claim forms shortly after receiving them.
 Each insurance company has its own process for claimants, but you will always be required to send a copy of the insured’s death certificate.
 Insurance companies typically accept claim forms by mail or through an agent, but some also allow claims to be filed online.